ds-04/simple_inventory/README.md

 It's rough and ready and could be improved.

-An example XLS is included here.
+Example XLS file content is included here in this README.

 # Why